Updated November 2017

 The insulated Bormio pants are a possible choice for those in cold climates like Wyoming's Grand Targhee resort in December.
 Here, lead test editor in this western Wyoming ice box, in the Bormio pants.

 Not every ski day or ski climate is equal.
 Changes in latitude, exertion, and weather all require versatility from your clothing.
 While you may choose from a number of upper body layers, you will likely own just one pair of pants.
-That pair of pants must be versatile and well ventilated in order to accommodate the entire range of temperatures and exertion.
-If you plan to use your pants for backcountry use as well, pay close attention to their ventilation.
-(Our testing team included backcountry ski guides who recommend well-venting resort pants for occasional backcountry use, but noted that if you are an avid backcountry skier, dedicated backcountry pants will be well worth the investment in regards to comfort.)
+That pair of pants must be versatile and well ventilated to accommodate the entire range of temperatures and exertion.
+If you use your pants for backcountry use as well, pay close attention to ventilation.
+(Our testing team included backcountry ski guides who recommend well-venting resort pants for occasional backcountry use but noted that if you are an avid backcountry skier, dedicated backcountry pants will be well worth the investment in regards to comfort.)